IVF Cycle Tracker

 • The stim-phase hero banner shows the current stim day number and days remaining until trigger or retrieval.

-• Cetrotide still appears on trigger day (last dose), then stops.
+• Cetrotide still appears on trigger day (last dose per the trigger sheet), then stops.

-• A highlighted "★ TRIGGER DAY" task appears with the reminder: last Cetrotide, stop Decadron, trigger injection at exact prescribed time.
+• A highlighted "★ TRIGGER DAY" task appears summarising the sheet: no stim injections, last Cetrotide, stop Decadron & CoQ10.

 • 2 days before trigger: a warning reminder appears — "Trigger in N days — confirm pickup of trigger medication from Green Valley Pharmacy."

-PHASE 4 — Retrieval Day (and the day before)
+PHASE 4 — Blood Test & Retrieval Day

 • 3 days before retrieval: an urgent reminder appears — "Egg retrieval in N days — arrange a driver."